-Businesses like yours are saving energy and money every day through ComEd® Energy Efficiency Program.
-We've created these fact sheets to help customers find ways to lower energy costs for their businesses.
+Customers like your are saving energy and money every day through ComEd® Energy Efficiency Program.
+We've created these fact sheets to help customers find ways to lower energy costs for their businesses or public sector facility.

 The ComEd Energy Efficiency Program provides cash incentives, technical services and whole-building solutions to help you achieve your energy efficiency goals.
 Learn more about what ComEd can do for your business.

 View Fact Sheet

 The ComEd Energy Efficiency Program offers cash incentives for advanced lighting control systems that optimize the performance of a network of efficient light fixtures and sensors.
 The centralized intelligence underlying these systems allows deployment of multiple energy management (control) strategies that, combined, produce greater energy savings than control strategies implemented separately—as much as 40 percent energy savings, on average.

 Battery chargers are an often overlooked energy-efficiency opportunity.
 Instant discounts from the ComEd Energy Efficiency